Legal Advice for Compensation Insurance Claims & TPD Payouts

 How Much is a QLD Common Law Damages Payout?

-The compensation you receive in a common law payout depends on your injuries’ impact on your life and the extent of your loss.
+The compensation you receive in a common law payout depends on the impact of your injuries on your life and the extent of your loss.
 “Heads of damages” are considered when determining the value of your claim.
 These components of a compensation claim comprise your total damages.

-The degree of fault also affects the amount of compensation you receive.
+2. The degree of fault also affects the compensation you receive.
 If you contributed to the incident, your damages will be reduced accordingly.
 Of course, your lawyer will seek to reduce your level of contributory negligence if this applies to your case.

-Your life expectancy and age will be considered when determining legal damages in Queensland.
+3. Your age and life expectancy will be considered when determining legal damages in Queensland.
 The younger you are, the more working years you have left (more significant loss) and, hence, more time to experience the impacts of your injury.

-Queensland common law compensation payouts include pain and suffering (lost quality of life), including emotional and physical loss.
+6. Your Pain and Suffering: Queensland common law compensation payouts include pain and suffering damages (lost quality of life), including emotional and physical loss.

 What is my claim worth?